f-eq-ma/bdn9/README.md

 2. Select Auto Flash
 3. Select Flash when ready
 <img src="images/Toolkit_1.png" width=50% height=50%>

-4. Reset the BDN9 board with small screwdriver pushing the reset button on the back
+4. Reset the BDN9 board with small screwdriver pushing the reset button on the back.
 5. Wait for the flash to complete
 <img src="images/Toolkit_2.png" width=50% height=50%>

 Note:  You should hear the sounds of the USB being disconnected and reconnected at the end.

 # Build Images
-I was too excited about building out my first board, I totally forgot to take any photos.
+I was too excited about building out my first board.
+I totally forgot to take many photos.
 The two I have are below.

 I should note that I bought a [GMMK Switch Sample Pack](https://www.amazon.com/Glorious-Switch-Tester-Mechanical-Keyboards-PC/dp/B078FMPZ8R?ref_=ast_sto_dp) and those were the switches I used on this board.
 So, this doubled as a switch tester for me.